Malavika-Anand/Malavika-Anand/README.md

 - 👋 Hi, I’m @Malavika-Anand
 - 👀 I’m interested in Computer Networks and Cyber Security.
 - 🌱 Completed BE in Information Science and Engineering.
-- Looking towards pursuing MS in Computer Science.
+- Currently pursuing MS in Software Engineering at Arizona State University.

 <!---